Adelaide Gaol: Layout

 The Gaol has a radial plan which means access is gained to all the cellblocks and exercise yards from one central point.
-This point was called "The Circle" as wagons delivering supplies or prisoners to the gaol would have to complete a full circle in order to leave.
+This point was called "The Circle" as wagons delivering supplies or prisoners to the gaol would have to complete a full circle to leave.
 The cellblocks were divided into "yards" which offered varied facilities and housing for prisoners based on their category.